 Oil refineries reduce carbon pollution

-Oil refineries are a significant contributor to greenhouse gas emissions in Washington.
-There are five refineries in the state:
+Oil refineries are a significant contributor to greenhouse gas emissions.
+There are five refineries in Washington:

-Refineries are required to maintain an above-average efficiency rating or reduce their greenhouse gas emissions (carbon pollution) by 10 percent by 2025.
+Refineries are required to maintain an above-average efficiency rating or to reduce their greenhouse gas emissions, carbon pollution, by 10% by 2025.

-- Improve efficiency to at least the top 50 percent of similar-sized United States refineries.
+- Improve efficiency to at least the top 50% of similar-sized U.S refineries.

 - Demonstrate this efficiency through the Solomon Energy Intensity Index® scoring system.
-The index compares actual energy consumption at a petroleum refinery to energy consumption at similarly sized refineries in the United States.
+The index compares actual energy consumption at a petroleum refinery to energy consumption at similarly-sized refineries in the U.S.

-- Report their efficiency each year until compliance with one of the options is demonstrated
+- Report efficiency each year until they have demonstrated compliance with one of the options.

 - Maintain supporting records for five years after the last report.

-A benefit of the refinery greenhouse gas rule is that less carbon pollution will be emitted into the air.
+A benefit of the refinery greenhouse-gas rule is that less carbon pollution will be released into the air.
 Refineries also will save money, use less water, and generate less waste.